 Registration and Late Entries:

-Entries open 20 December 2016.
-Entries will close 1 June 2017.
+Entries will close 15 October 2017.
 No late entries will be accepted.

 Compulsory Equipment (for your own safety):